Complex Communication Needs 2

 The creation of an AAC team

-Education of the adult or child AAC user and their communication partners
+Education and training of the adult or child who uses AAC and their communication partners

 |Replacing Course(s)||This is a new course expanding on content from SPTH2003 Complex Communication Needs 1 (new course) and replacing half content from SPTH2220 (cleft palate and other craniofacial anomalies)|